-7.3 FLOOR PROTECTOR
+7.3 Floor protector

-Your stove has been conceived to prevent the floor from overheating.
-However, it must be placed on a noncombustible surface to protect the floor from hot embers that could fall from the stove while loading or cleaning.
-There are differences between floor protections in Canada and in the United States, as it is illustrated in the table below and on the figure Clearances to combustible materials and floor protection.
+Your stove is designed to keep the floor from overheating.
+It should be placed on a non combustible surface to protect the floor of hot embers that could fall from the stove during loading and maintenance.
+As shown in the table below and the figure Clearances to combustibles and floor protection, there are differences between the floor protections in Canada and in the United States.